Gila National Forest: Recreation

-The Gila National Forest provides infinite opportunity for recreation.
+The Gila National Forest provides much opportunity for recreation.
 The forest includes 139 developed recreation sites, with 30 developed campgrounds, seven picnic areas, eight points of interest, and 94 trailheads.
 The forest provides limitless opportunities for dispersed camping along more than 3,300 miles of designated roads and 1,600 miles of designated non-motorized trails.
 The forest hosts three National Recreation Trails, including 248 miles of the Continental Divide National Scenic Trail.

 The 3.5 acre (1.4 ha) Cosmic Campground is ideal for star-gazing.
 In 2016, the campground has the claim of being the first International Dark Sky Sanctuary in North America.

 Gila National Forest is probably best known for Wilderness, containing 789,385 acres within three designated wilderness areas: the Gila Wilderness, Aldo Leopold Wilderness, and Blue Range Wilderness.
 The Gila Wilderness was the first area to bear that designation in the country and the world.
 When it was designated on June 3, 1924, it included 755,000 at the core of the Gila National Forest.
 When the Gila Wilderness was designated in 1924, it was 40 years before the Wilderness Act established a national policy of wilderness preservation.
 As an administrative designation by the Forest Service, there was no law preventing changes to the boundary, uses or designation.
 In the 1950s, the Forest Service improved Forest Road 150, the North Star Road, bisecting the Gila Wilderness and resulting in the Gila and Aldo Leopold Wilderness boundaries we have today.
 Hundreds of miles of trail traverse through, over, and across these wilderness areas.
 The 100-mile Centennial Loop Trail was identified in 2024 to commemorate the centennial anniversary of the Gila Wilderness.